snehakweera77/sorting-visualizer/README.md

 # Sort Visualizer

-Sorting Visualizer is a web app for visualizing a bunch of different sorting algorithms Like
+_Sorting Visualizer is a web app for visualizing a bunch of different sorting algorithms Like:_

 Selection Sort.
 Bubble Sort.